cogdog/splotpoint/README.md

 -----

-## Why Do Presentations They Same Way The Have Done it Since the 1980s?
+## Why Do Presentations The Same Way It's Been Done Since the 1980s?

 ![](screenshot.png "A SPLOT on the Point")